What is a Riad? Difference between Riad and Hotel in Morocco

 What is a Riad?

-A once-grand Moroccan riad awaits its transformation into a boutique hotel.
+A once-grand Moroccan Riad awaits its transformation into a boutique hotel.

 Experiencing Riads in Key Moroccan Cities

-Each Moroccan city offers a unique riad experience, influenced by its history and local culture:
+Each Moroccan city offers a unique Riad experience, influenced by its history and local culture:

 • Marrakech: Riads in Marrakech are often luxurious, a throwback to the city’s regal past, and located near the famous Marrakech Souks.

 • Fes: Known for its ancient academic and religious institutions, Fes offers Riads that feel like stepping back in time, with many located in buildings several centuries old.
+Exploring these Riads is one of the best things to do in Fes, immersing visitors in the city’s rich history and timeless charm.

-• Essaouira: Coastal Essaouira provides a breezy, relaxed riad experience with views of the sea and a lighter, airier architectural style.
+• Essaouira: Coastal Essaouira provides a breezy, relaxed Riad experience with views of the sea and a lighter, airier architectural style.

 • Chefchaouen: In the blue city of Chefchaouen, Riads mirror the serene and artistic spirit of the town with their calming blue interiors and mountain views.